atsushieno/augene/augene-player/README-CMAKE.md

 # Building with CMake

-It is now the supported way to build augene-player.
+It is now the supported way to build AugenePlayer.
 It is complicated a little bit though.

 First, you have to add a symlink from ../external/tracktion_engine/modules/juce to `juce-symlink` which is referenced in `CMakeLists.txt`.